Commando Companies (Germany)

-The Fallschirmjägerkompanien B1 (English: Paratroopercompanies B1) were specially trained units of the German Bundeswehr and the predecessor of the current German army's special operations unit Kommando Spezialkräfte.
+The Fallschirmjägerkompanien B1 (English: Paratroopercompanies B1) were paratrooper commando specially trained units of the German Bundeswehr and the predecessor of the current German army's special operations unit Kommando Spezialkräfte.

 History

-In 1989 the Bundeswehr began planning the establishment of specialised units which could be tasked with conducting isolated operations against high-value targets.
+In 1989 the Bundeswehr began planning the establishment of specialised units which could be tasked with conducting isolated operations against high-value military targets.

 In 1992 each of the three Bundeswehr corps was assigned with one of the Commando Companies.
 These were located at: